 We only send our trainees to employers once they’re ready to work.
 Our ‘Work Readiness Passport’ ensures your employee ticks all the boxes, from solid trades skills to a good attitude.

 We support our trainees even after they’re employed, helping them do their best work at no cost to you.
-We offer them $1000 to start their toolkit and ongoing mentorship to continually grow their skills.
+We offer new apprentices $1000 to start their toolkit and ongoing coaching to continually grow their skills.

 Employing men and women from varied backgrounds means you benefit from their different perspectives and problem-solving approaches.
 Plus, you’ll be helping create social change through a more diverse workforce.

 ask about an employee or get support for your mptt trainee

 Our Navigators will help you find an employee suited to the job.
 If you already employ an MPTT trainee, we can offer extra support to benefit your business.
 Get in touch to find out how we can help.

 I found Chris to be punctual, he has good communication skills and is a hard worker with good work ethic.
 I can give him more detailed tasks now and he’s able to organise other workers as well.
 He’s really coming into his own.”

 One of our goals at MPTT is to help fill the growing skills gap in the trades industry.
 That’s why we work closely with employers to understand what they need in an employee, and partner with industry organisations to make sure our trainees have the skills to hit the ground running.
 That means your MPTT employee will be able to add value to your business from the start.